 Still, crime happens (I am NOT going into the gun debate on this blog, no sir, no ma’am), especially among family members and lovers.

-I always ordered delivery online using a very stereotypically “manly man” Japanese name.
-I bought some boxers and men’s t-shirts from the 100 yen shop.
-They went my laundry so it would look like a man was living with me.
+I always ordered delivery online using a very stereotypical “manly man” man’s name.
+I bought some boxers and men’s t-shirts from the 100 yen shop and put in my laundry so it would look like a man was living with me.

 (Then again, when your father-in-law is a career police detective, that probably has a lot to do with super low neighborhood crime rates!)

-I am so so grateful for the safety of Japan, and I know that sexism isn’t so much of an issue in my workplace.
+I am so so grateful for the safety of Japan.
+I know that sexism isn’t so much of an issue in my workplace.
 Aside from “mom = primary caretaker,” meaning that most kids, when they have a fever, mom is the one to pick them up from school.
-Still, I can’t deny society needs to address serious issues.
+Still, I can’t deny there are serious issues that need to be addressed.